import numpy as np

 losses : dict

-Dictionary of losses.
+Dictionary to store losses.

 Returns